openstack/panko/doc/source/format.rst

 In an effort to avoid significant integration work that would be required if each service produced a unique notification payload, we have defined a minimum data set that provides the core data elements needed for downstream metering processes.
-This format is not enforced by Ceilometer but serves as an advisory guideline for PaaS service developers:
+This format is not enforced by Panko but serves as an advisory guideline for PaaS service developers:

 ::